Native American Drums: History and Types

 Frame Drums

-Sometimes referred to as shaman drums, spirit drums or heart drums, frame drums describe smaller, one-sided drums, which are usually played using your hands.
+Sometimes referred to as shaman drums, spirit drums or heart drums, frame drums describe smaller, one-sided hand drums, which are most commonly played using your hands instead of drum sticks.

 One of the defining characteristics of a frame drum is the fact that the width of the drum head is greater than the depth of the wooden frame of the drum.